 Woody Allen has settled a lawsuit against American Apparel for $5 Million.
-The suit was over two unlicensed, unauthorized billboards for American Apparel in New York and Los Angeles, in May of 2007.
+The suit was over two unauthorized billboards for American Apparel in New York and Los Angeles, in May of 2007.
 The billboards depicted Woody Allen as an Orthodox Jew in a still photo taken from his movie Annie Hall, along with Yiddish text declaring Allen “the High Rabbi.”
 This website, http://www.RightOfPublicity.com, is referenced in Business Week’s ( http://www.BusinessWeek.com ) coverage of the suit.
 Another interesting aspect of this situation is that the settlement is being reported and publicized.
-In the realm of Right of Publicity litigation, it is often very difficult to ascertain the monetary aspects of a dispute unless you are directly involved.
-In all likelihood, Allen had an expert witness working for him to substantiate the valuation which could have become the basis for the settlement.
+It is often difficult to ascertain the monetary aspects of a dispute without direct involvement.